coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/76.popup_open_hook/item.md

  		//Inserting into product_taxrel table
 ```
 ### Example: advanced search
-This example will modify the product capture field on Assets, so it lists only those products that contain the text “Pack” or are in the “Hardware” category.
+This example will modify the product capture field on Assets, so it lists only those products that contain the text "Pack" or are in the "Hardware" category.

  1. **define the new javascript function that will be called**